Playlist: I Love You, Earth

 When we think of life and the enigmatic nature of time, sometimes a song can help with the process.
 “Who Knows Where the Time Goes?” begs us to think about life, its complexities, and everyone we love.

 This song is originally by Sandy Denny, but Nina Simone’s famously warm, androgynous voice translates the emotion of the song in a tangible way.
-The music is slow-paced and the lyrics are written to perceive events in relation to timeless things of the natural world.
+The music is slow-paced and the lyrics convey the nature of temporal events in relation to timeless things of the natural world.
 The lyricism is beautiful and I encourage you to listen closely.

 Who knows where the time goes?
 I don’t, but what I do know is it doesn’t matter: some things are timeless, and those are the things that do matter.
 Perhaps we aren’t meant to obsess over time in its multitude of meanings, over what happens to it or where it goes.

-Perhaps we’re only meant to love and appreciate the time we have in the present, with those we love on this planet, appreciating each moment in harmony with each other and the earth.
+Perhaps we’re only meant to love and appreciate the time we have in the present.
 Just some food for thought this Earth Day.

 PHASE 4: BE MORE LIKE THE EARTH

 “Come Smoke My Herb,” by Meshell Ndegeocello.
-Deeply sensual, Meshell’s inherently profound voice and ethereal instrumentation sound like the music of Earth herself, if that were possible.
+Deeply sensual, Meshell’s full-toned voice and ethereal instrumentation sound like the music of Earth herself, if that were possible.

 Drenched with rich, lushly textured bass that groove warmly and luxuriantly, this song is a perfect mix of dub reggae, mid-'70s soul and groove jazz.
 Listen closely to the lyrics as she sings―so s-l-o-o-o-o-w-l-y―it sounds as if Mother Earth herself is literally telling us to become more like her: